Forest Project Days

 The SDW is structured as a decentralized organization with local chapters across Germany.
 Its key components include the General Assembly, the highest decision-making body that elects the Board of Directors, and oversees organizational strategy.
 The Board manages day-to-day operations, while the Scientific Advisory Council provides expert guidance.
 Local chapters address regional environmental issues, enhancing community engagement.
 The Executive Director and staff handle administrative functions, and the youth division, Deutsche Waldjugend, fosters conservation awareness among young people.
 The SDW funds its work through membership fees, donations, grants, and fundraising campaigns.

-We are a community of dedicated forest conservationists preserving forest beauty and health through: conservation, ecological functions, community engagement, environmental education, discussion, volunteering, mediation, and the people-nature connection.
+They are a community of dedicated forest conservationists preserving forest beauty and health through: conservation, ecological functions, community engagement, environmental education, discussion, volunteering, mediation, and the people-nature connection.

 Country Information